 Administrator users of the multiviewer may need to use the Multiviewer Control Panel to perform maintenance operations.
 To access the Multiviewer Control Panel, you must exit the multiviewer from the On-Screen menu.

 Accessing the Multiviewer Control Panel

-1. Select Exit Multiviewer from the On-Screen menu, and then click Yes to confirm.
+Select Exit Multiviewer from the On-Screen menu, and then click Yes to confirm.
+A dialog box similar to the following appears.